All Episodes

 But that doesn't do anything about state judges who miraculously find in the due process clause and the equal protection clause the right for gay marriage in Iowa.

-The only thing that could stop that would be restoring sanity to the bench and or a state constitutional amendment.
+The only thing that could stop that would be restoring sanity to the bench and/or a state constitutional amendment.

-What's fine fascinating about this is what these judges are doing are neutering the police power of the states.
+What's fascinating about this is what these judges are doing are neutering the police power of the states.

 They are neutering the police power of the states.

-The Constitution was written to protect us from the central government.
+Remember, what the police power is, the Constitution was written to protect us from the central government.

 It was written to protect the states and the individuals from the central government.